Thomas Morland: Early life

 Born in Montreal, Canada East, Morland was the son of Thomas Morland and Helen Servante.
-Educated at Charterhouse School and the Royal Military Academy Sandhurst, Morland was commissioned into the King's Royal Rifle Corps in 1884.
+Educated at Charterhouse School and the Royal Military College, Sandhurst, Morland was commissioned as a second lieutenant into the King's Royal Rifle Corps in August 1884.

 Military career

+He attended the Staff College, Camberley from 1891 to 1892.
+In February 1895 he was appointed aide-de-camp to General Sir Arthur Lyon Fremantle.

 Service in West Africa

-Morland later served in Nigeria, reaching the rank of lieutenant colonel and being appointed commanding officer of the West African Field Force in 1900.
-The following year he was in command of an expedition to Yola, leading to the defeat and deposition of the Emir of Adamawa in September 1901, and to British occupation of the Adamawa Emirate, important for the later occupation of the Sokoto Caliphate as it reduced slave traffic through the Adamawa area.
+Morland, who in July 1899 was promoted to brevet major, later served in Nigeria, reaching the rank of lieutenant colonel and being appointed commanding officer of the West African Field Force in 1900.
+The following year, after being promoted to brevet lieutenant colonel in January 1901, he was in command of an expedition to Yola, leading to the defeat and deposition of the Emir of Adamawa in September 1901, and to British occupation of the Adamawa Emirate, important for the later occupation of the Sokoto Caliphate as it reduced slave traffic through the Adamawa area.
 Morland was wounded by a poisoned arrow during the fighting, but stuck to his command.
 In a despatch describing the expedition, the acting High Commissioner of Northern Nigeria gave him "very great credit for the successful issue of this important expedition."
 The following year he was appointed a Companion of the Distinguished Service Order (DSO) in recognition of his services (dated 25 April 1902).
 In 1902 he was appointed commander of the forces in Northern Nigeria, and served as advisor to the French and British commissioners appointed for boundary delimitation in the area.
-From 1905 to 1909, he was Inspector-General of the West African Field Force.
+He led a British force to victory in the Battle of Kano in February 1903.
+He was promoted to lieutenant colonel in May 1904.

+In September 1905 he was appointed inspector general of the West African Field Force and for which he was granted the local rank of brigadier general while so employed.
+For this appointment he was granted the substantive rank of colonel.
+He completed this assignment in September 1909 and was then again placed on half-pay.

 First World War

-In 1910, Morland was promoted to brigadier general and given command of 2nd Infantry Brigade, a position he held until the outbreak of the First World War.
+In June 1910, after coming off of the half-pay list, Morland was promoted to temporary brigadier general and succeeded Nevil Macready in command of the 2nd Infantry Brigade, a position he held until the outbreak of the First World War.
+In March 1913 he was promoted to major general, while still commanding the brigade.

-Morland then became General Officer Commanding (GOC) 2nd London Division in August 1914, then GOC of 14th Division in September 1914 and then GOC of 5th Division in October 1914.
-He was promoted to lieutenant general in 1915, and commanded X Corps through to April 1918.
-During this time, he was one of Plumer's corps commanders at the Battle of Messines.
+Morland then became general officer commanding (GOC) 2nd London Division in August 1914, then GOC of 14th Division in September 1914 and finally GOC of 5th Division in October 1914.
+He was made a KCB in June 1915 and was promoted to the temporary rank of lieutenant general in July, and commanded X Corps from then through to April 1918.
+During this time, he was one of General Sir Herbert Plumer's corps commanders at the Battle of Messines in 1917.